 Eternam is his baby and a completely insane trip into his subconscious.
 The plot is a mix between Michael Crichton's Westworld and any old James Bond story.
 You play as Don Jonz, a skillful space sheriff from the Orion United Forces.
 But even galactic heroes need holidays, and that's why you've landed on Eternam, a crazy amusement park-ish planet conceived for unforgettable vacations.
 Unfortunately as soon as you reach the ground, something is fishy.
 The androids serving as guides have gone rampant, and you're forced to trade your high tech gear for a strange barbarian outfit.
 Indeed, your nemesis Mikhal Nuke has laid a cunning trap to kill you once and for all.
 You'll have to explore Eternam in order to neutralize him and save your hide.
 Don Jonz is helped by the only technician left on Eternam, a lovely gal named Tracy who has digitized herself in the network in order to avoid the planet's tyrant.
 She will give you hints, cheer you up or mock you if you die in some stupid way.

 The controls in Eternam are bad.
 As in most point-and-clicks, you move in a two dimensions space and use four icons (use, talk, pick up, look) to interact with the environment.
 The very definition of point & click?
 Except, you can't click, so the keyboard keys become the only way to play.
 Infogrames later corrected this problem in the spiritual sequel, Shadow of the Comet, which otherwise used a similar interface.
-Another weird element lies in the transitions between the islands main point of interests.
-Exiting houses and places will turn the game in a first person action game, with a very crude 3D rendering of the island serves as a way to move from point A to point B. The only challenge in this part resides in the encounters with the savage denizens of Eternam.
-You'll be attacked by strange winged snakes, who will kill you if you're not careful.
-To defend yourself, you can shoot lazers by pressing the space bar and... that's pretty much everything about this phase.
+Another weird element lies in the transitions between the islands' main points of interest.
+Exiting houses and places will turn the game in a first person action game, with a very crude 3D rendering of the island serving as a way to move from point A to point B. The only challenge in this part resides in the encounters with the savage denizens of Eternam.
+You'll be attacked by strange winged snakes who will kill you if you're not careful.
+To defend yourself, you can shoot lasers by pressing the space bar and... that's pretty much everything about this phase.
 Used as a simple showcase for the game, these sequences come from Drakkhen, another hidden gem from Infogrames.
 (The 3D engine was created by the always-resourceful Frederic Raynal.)
 Already strange in a role-playing game, this feature is absolute nonsense in a game otherwise based on puzzles and dialogues.
-It's worth mentioning that Drakkhen's protagonists make an appearance in this game, who must be killed in order to complete Eternam.
+It's worth mentioning that Drakkhen's protagonists make an appearance in this game; they must be killed in order to complete Eternam.

 The biggest strength of Infogrames' game lies within the graphics.
-While not really spectacular in general, every major event or death plays a gigantic cartoony cutscene in glorious 256 VGA screen mode.
+While not really spectacular in general, every major event or death plays a gigantic cartoony cutscene in glorious 256-color VGA.
 All those little animations made by hand really add a unique touch to the whole experience.

 But it's nothing compared to the difficulty of the game, the most annoying downside for sure.
-Don Jozz is punished all the time for entering in the wrong house, the items are ludicrous and most of the time completely useless and the puzzles themselves tend to answer only to the game designer's twisted will.
-It feels like a bad copy of the early Sierra games, where the mortal traps only aim is to artificially boost the length of the game.
+Don Jonz is punished all the time for entering the wrong house, the items are ludicrous and most of the time completely useless, and the puzzles themselves tend to answer only to the game designer's twisted will.
+It feels like a bad copy of the early Sierra games, where the only aim of the mortal traps is to artificially boost the length of the game.

 In a nutshell, Eternam is funny but not fun.
 Every new location discovered, every bit of dialogue will probably make you laugh, that's true.
 But on the other hand, the puzzles get fairly tedious and the absence of mouse control tend to make the whole adventure even harder to enjoy.
 Fortunately, Chardot learned from (most of) his mistakes as Shadow of the Comet offers a much smoother game experience.